Grêmio FBPA: The beginning and professionalism at the club

-On 7 September 1903, Brazil's first football team, Rio Grande, played an exhibition match in Porto Alegre.
+On 7 September 1903, Brazil's oldest football team, Sport Club Rio Grande, played an exhibition match in Porto Alegre.
 An entrepreneur from Sorocaba, São Paulo, named Cândido Dias was besotted with the sport and he went to watch the match.
 During the match, the ball deflated.
 As the only owner of a football in Porto Alegre, he lent his ball to the players and the match resumed.
 After the match, he talked to the local players about how to start a football club.
 On 15 September 1903, 32 people, including Cândido Dias, met at Salão Grau, a local restaurant and founded "Grêmio Foot-Ball Porto Alegrense".
 Most of the founding members were part of the city's German community.
 Carlos Luiz Bohrer was elected as first president.

 The club's first match took place on 6 March 1904, against Fuss Ball Porto Alegre, the first of two matches played that day.
 Grêmio won the first match 1–0.
 Unfortunately, the name of the player who scored the club's first goal is lost to history.
 The trophy Grêmio won that day, the Wanderpreis, is still displayed at the club's museum.
 Within 5 months the club had inaugurated the Baixada, its first home.